Why I’m keeping a gratitude diary

 In short, I started to feel ungrateful about showing gratitude.

 I still feel starting the day writing my gratitude diary works well for me because it sets my mood for the day.
 However, I feel I need to take it one step further.
 I picked up a great tip from Oprah’s Super Soul podcast which is to make sure you pause and show gratitude at least a few times throughout the day.
+It doesn’t matter where you are – just take a moment to reflect.

 This makes complete sense to me.
 My gratitude practice needs to develop from a list written hurriedly on a commuter train to being part of who I am.
 At least three times a day, I’m going to stop what I’m doing, be in the moment and reflect on all I have to feel grateful for.